What We are Doing To Keep You Safe During COVID19

 We will be adjusting our classroom layouts to facilitate social distancing between adults.
 Giving each adult a consistent base to sit in each week.

 Find out more about this in the ‘social distancing’ tab below.

 We will also be adjusting our classroom layout to better aid the flow from one activity to the next over our new extended classes.

 Adults will be asked to maintain social distance while at Paint Pots.
-Both in the buggy areas and in the classrooms.
+Both in the buggy area and in the classroom.

 In previous terms in our 12-18-month Heuristic Play class and our 18 months – 2years 6 months Early Montessori Class, parents have been seated around the room.
 We know this works really well as the children can see you at all times, they know where you are and can come back to you at any stage.
 The children, supported by our teacher, get the freedom to develop their independence while they explore and engage with the activities in the room.

 The vision we have is that in the same way as these classes, the parents joining us in September will be able to support their child in the class by having a consistent base that they sit in each week.
 We will support every family in working towards your child confidently moving around the different areas of the classroom supported much more by the two teachers, rather than having all the parents moving to all the different areas.

 Children will not be asked to social distance from one another.
 They will have free reign of the classroom.
 Enabling them to interact with each other and build the social relationships and skills that are so crucial in Early Years development.

 Hand gel will be provided, and everyone will be encouraged to wash their hands on entry to and exit from the classes.